 Now you might be thinking is that all?

-The answer is no. There are over 200 startup business that are launched by the ex-employees of Flipkart, Flipkart mafias, and many more to come!
+The answer is no. There is over 200 startup business that is launched by the ex-employees of Flipkart, Flipkart mafia, and many more to come!

 Here are some more companies by ex-Flipkart employees that are worth mentioning -

 xto10x technologies: Yes, helping companies, basically startups, scale their operations from 1-10 is no simple business.
 Binny Bansal has co-founded this one knowing it fully well with personal experience

 Playment: An AI startup for businesses to help machine learning engineers build datasets for training

 Runnr: A B2B platform offering hyper-local logistics service, now acquired by Zomato.

 GrabOnRent: Yeah!
 Just grab on rent any furniture, appliance etc. out of thousands to choose from in multiple categories.
 Currently operating in Mumbai, Gurgaon, Bangalore, and Hyderabad, you sure wish this company comes knocking on your door soon.